qaissdashti/sentiment_arabic_twitter/README.md

 <b>Acknowledgments and thanks</b>
 Thanks to Tweeter API team, and not thinking i am some rouge Arabic government going after its citizens.
-Also thanks to the great mods of Tweepy and TextBlob.
+Also thanks to the great mods of Tweepy, NLTK and TextBlob.